urbit/developers.urbit.org/content/guides/core/app-school/1-arvo.md

 ## Environment Setup

-Before proceeding with the Gall Guide, you'll need to have an appropriate text editor installed and configured, and know how to work with a fake ship for development.
+Before proceeding with App School, you'll need to have an appropriate text editor installed and configured, and know how to work with a fake ship for development.
 Best practices are described in the [environment setup guide](/guides/additional/development/environment).
 Example agents and other code throughout